 The castle was built around 1110 – 1120 on the initiative of the Anglo-Norman lord Gilbert de Clare, Earl of Pembroke.
 Another theory is that the castle was built by Flemish Tancred the Fleming, who came to Pembrokeshire from the continent.
 The castle was supposed to control the crossing over West Cleddau, a strategically important point, as the river was navigable for sea vessels just to this place.
 At its foot the town of Castleton grew.
 The first mention of it come from 1207, when William Marshall, Earl of Pembroke, granted it priveleges.

 For the first time the castle was attacked unsuccessfully by Welsh Gruffydd ap Rhys, prince of Deheubarth, in 1136 and again in 1147.
 Shortly thereafter, in the second half of the 12th century, its reconstruction began, replacing the buildings with a stone one.
 The castle remained in the hands of the descendants of Tancred, Richard FitzTancred, and then Robert FitzRichard.
-In 1210 Robert quarreled with king John, and the castle was confiscated.
+In 1210, Robert hosted the King John returning from Ireland at the castle, but soon he got into political intrigues, lost the ruler’s trust, had to flee to France, and the castle was confiscated.
 Three years later, it was donated to William Marshal, Earl of Pembroke, who began a significant expansion program.
-These improvements were sufficient to stop Lallwelyn’s ap Iorwerth attack in 1217 and resist the assault in 1220, although in the latter the town was captured and burnt.
+These improvements were sufficient to stop Llywelyn‘s ap Iorwerth attack in 1217 and resist the assault in 1220, although in the latter the town was captured and burnt.
 In the thirteenth century, the castle passed into the hands of Humphrey de Bohun, whose family had a stronghold with breaks until 1289.
 During this period, the castle resisted the next attack, this time of Llywelyn ap Gruffudd, the prince of Gwynedd, in 1257.

 In 1284, king Edward I and queen Eleanor visited the castle during a pilgrimage to St. Davids.
 The queen liked Haverfordwest so much, that four years later she borrowed a huge amount of money to buy a castle from the de Bohun family and carry out another reconstruction.
 Queen Eleanor died in 1290, but the castle remained a royal property.
 In the 14th century it was occupied by many owners, among others in the years 1359-1367 by Edward, the Black Prince.
 As a property of the Crown, the castle was renovated in the 80s of the 14th century.
 These works proved to be important, because in 1405 the stronghold was strong enough to resist the attack during the Welsh uprising of Glyndŵr.